 On August 27, 2020, ETMT filed its Notice of Appeal with the 10th Circuit and appealed the entirety of the Order.
 The matter was fully briefed, and oral argument was set for November 15, 2021.
 However, on November 1, 2021, the 10th Circuit dismissed the appeal due to jurisdictional concerns with finality of the Order.
 En banc rehearing of this decision was denied on November 29, 2021.
 On December 1, 2021, ETMT filed a Petition for Writ of Mandamus to the 10th Circuit to correct the jurisdictional problems and secure final judgment.
 On February 2, 2022, the 10th Circuit denied the Petition for Writ of Mandamus, citing that there are other avenues for ETMT to obtain adequate relief.
 On February 10, 2022, ETMT filed a Motion to Modify the Plan of Allocation Order and Issue a Rule 58 Judgment with the trial court, requesting the district court to enter a final judgment in compliance with the Rules.
-Sunoco also filed an injunction with the trial court to enjoin all efforts by plaintiffs to execute on any non-final judgment.
+ETMT also filed an injunction with the trial court to enjoin all efforts by plaintiffs to execute on any non-final judgment.
 On March 31, 2022, Judge Gibney denied the Motion to Modify the Plan of Allocation, reiterating his thoughts that the order constitutes a final judgment.
 Judge Gibney granted the injunction in part (placing a hold on enforcement efforts for 60 days) and denied the injunction in part.
-ETMT cannot predict the outcome of the case, nor can ETMT predict the amount of time and expense that will be required to resolve the appeal.
-However, ETMT intends to vigorously appeal the entirety of the Order, and has appealed the partial denial of the injunction and denial of the Motion to Modify to the 10th Circuit.
-Additionally, a Petition for Writ of Certiorari was filed with the United States Supreme Court on April 28, 2022, seeking review of the 10th Circuit's dismissal of ETMT's appeal.
-Cline's brief of opposition was filed on July 15, 2022.
+The injunction has since been lifted.